samheutmaker/major-a/README.md

 <a name="withoutAith"></a>
 ######Using resource tracking without mAuth or mAdmin

-In order to use resource tracking on routes that do not require authorization, you must pass a `true` parameter to `mAuth`.
-This will allow non-logged in users to the access the path, but will not interfere with the analytics.
+In order to use resource tracking on routes that do not require authorization, you must still include `mAuth` and pass a `true` parameter to `mAuth`.
+This will allow non-logged in users to the access the path, the analytics will just be measured differently.

+For more infomation about mAuth, see [majorAuth](#majorAuth)

 <a name="contributors"></a>
 ###Contributors